 2) Value Fields

-A value field is a measurement in which a company can record and assess the profitability of their operations.
+A value field is a measurement in which a company can record and assess the profitability of its operations.
 Value fields, including Cost of Goods Sold, Sales, and more, are only available to users leveraging costing-based CO-PA functionality.

 3) Cost Elements